LetMeR00t/TA-thehive-cortex/README.md

 ## "TheHive: Alerts" dashboard

 The application integrates a preconfigured dashboard with searches allowing you to easily interface with TheHive and manage TheHive alerts.
-This dasboard is also related to alert action "TheHive - Create a new alert"
+This dashboard is also related to alert action "TheHive - Create a new alert"

 ![Alerts list](images/alerts_list.png)